 As these figures make clear, the Houston area, including Galveston, is experiencing a disturbing increase in the number of car crashes and fatalities, and no one is immune from it.
 If you were injured by a car accident in the Galveston area, consult with a Galveston personal injury lawyer as quickly as possible to explore your options.
-For a free case evaluation to see if Texas law entitles you to compensation for your injuries, contact the lawyers of Stewart J. Guss, Attorney at Law, at (281) 664-6500, or send us an email through our online contact form.
+For a free case evaluation to see if Texas law entitles you to compensation for your injuries, contact the lawyers of Stewart J. Guss, Injury Accident Lawyers, at (281) 664-6500, or send us an email through our online contact form.

 Common Types of Car Accidents

 There are more car accident scenarios than we could possibly count, but a few that we tend to see over and over include:

 - Rear-end collisions: Rear-end collisions are almost always the result of deceleration or stopping by a lead vehicle, which is then hit from behind by a following vehicle.
 Unfortunately, distracted driving is often the main culprit behind rear-end collisions, and the driver of the following car is almost always at fault.

 - Side-impact collisions: Side-impact collisions occur when one car crashes perpendicularly into another car.
 This type of accident can do any level of damage, from scratching a bumper to completely caving in the car’s doors.
 Generally, passengers on the side of the vehicle that is hit suffer the most severe injuries.

 - Head-on collisions: Head-on collisions are the most dreaded type of accident.
 They occur when the front end of a car hits another object, which is often another vehicle.
 Drivers and passengers in head-on collisions often suffer severe injuries, especially if one or both vehicles were traveling at a high rate of speed.